 - What do you think of the sound?

 - Do you like the black sparkle finish?

-If you like Brad Paisley, be sure to read Dr. Z Z Wreck Jr 1×12 Combo Review – Can You Say “Awesome”?
+If you like Brad Paisley, see Best Telecaster Players – These Tele Masters Will Shock You!, and be sure to read Dr. Z Z Wreck Jr 1×12 Combo Review – Can You Say “Awesome”?